abilsland/trialGame/README.md

 - In normal use, a number of histopathology images are also included illustrating different tumour sites and stages.
 - These were obtained from online sources under fair educational use and are not distributed.
-- To reactivate this aspect, replace the blank jpg files with appropriate images of the same filenames.
+- In order not to have to modify the code, these have been replaced with blank jpg files.
+If you want this aspect reactivated, replace these blank jpg files with appropriate images of the same filenames.

 How to play:
 - Preclinical toxicology studies in dog found a No Adverse Events Level for drug X of 50 mg/kg/day.